Spectral-Adaptive Modulation Networks for Visual Perception: A Spectral-Adaptive Token Mixer

-Building on Equation~\ref{eq_conv_modulation}, we introduce SPAM, a novel token mixer that utilizes $\mathcal{V}(\cdot)$ and $\mathcal{C}(\cdot)$, as illustrated in Figure~\ref{fig_SPAM}.
-In SAG, we set $N=4$ and assign kernel sizes of $[3,5,7,9]$ to each head.
+In SAG, leveraging the analysis in Fig.~\ref{fig_freq_response} to serve as a diverse spectral basis, we set $N=4$ and assign kernel sizes of $[3,5,7,9]$ to each head.
 GELU activation~\cite{hendrycks2016gaussian} is used for $\sigma(\cdot)$.
 To ensure stable training under our limited GPU resources, we apply a modified layer normalization for $\text{Norm}(\cdot)$, which can be implemented via PyTorch's GroupNorm API~\cite{paszke2019pytorch} with a group size of 1, normalizing the spatial dimension~\cite{yu2022metaformer}.
 Finally, after modulating $\mathcal{V}(\cdot)$ with $\mathcal{C}(\cdot)$, a linear transformation is applied to facilitate feature interaction, formulated as: